sygmaprotocol/sygma-relayer/README.md

       --fee-handler string           Fee handler contract address
       --fee-handler-with-oracle      Using Fee handler with oracle.
 Default is basic fee handler -h, --help                         help for distribute-fee
-      --resource-id string           ResourceID to be used when making deposits
+      --resource string              ResourceID to be used when making deposits
 ```

 #### `set-fee-oracle`